nodef/extra-array/README.md

 - `@extra-array/sort`: use [rollup] to bundle this es module.
 - `@extra-array/sort.min`: use in browser ([browserify], [uglify-js]).

-I find this map-approach beautiful, which i learned from Haskell's `sortOn()`.
+I find the map-approach beautiful, which i learned from Haskell's `sortOn()`.
 You can notice that i have followed Javascript naming scheme as far as possible.
 Some names are borrowed from Haskell, Python, Java, Processing.